“A dream is just a dream; a goal is a dream with a plan and a deadline”

 Goal Setting Resources

 “A Dream That Walks: A Goal-Setting Workbook” (written by Myrna Hanna for Action Read Community Literacy Centre) is a highly recommended resource.
 This workbook is designed to help adult students set goals and work toward their dreams.
-It is available from Grass Roots Press for $39.95 (video and workbook) or $19.95 (workbook only) at: www.grassrootsbooks.net/ca/a-dream-that-walks-a-goal-setting-workbook-video-and-workbook.html.
+It is available from Action Read’s Garlic Press at: www.actionread.com/what-we-do/learning-programs/

 Action Read Community Literacy Centre has also produced “A Dream that Walks II: Planning for Change” (written by Anne Moore).
 This resource includes a workbook and CD for adult students who want to set goals and plan for change in their lives.
 The workbook has specific sections on developing goals in the areas of independence, employment and education.
-It is available from Grass Roots Press for $24.95 at:www.grassrootsbooks.net/ca/a-dream-that-walks-ii-planning-for-change.html.
+It is available from Grass Roots Press at: www.grassrootsbooks.net/ca/a-dream-that-walks-ii-planning-for-change.html

 “Go For the Goal: A “Winning” Approach to Learner-Centered Goal Setting in Adult Literacy” was written by Lin Baer and Suzanne Knell for the Illinois Literacy Resource Development Center.